marinakim44/bitbucket-repo-analyzer/README.md

 npm install -g bitbucket-repo-analyzer
 ```

-## Set Environmental Variables

-export BITBUCKET_USERNAME=your-username
-export BITBUCKET_APP_PASSWORD=your-password

-or prefix the command with these values:
-`BITBUCKET_USERNAME=username BITBUCKET_APP_PASSWORD=password npx bitbucket-repo-analyzer count --org=org-name`

 ## Use without installation

 You can use it without installing as well.
-Don't forget to prefix with env vars or set them in your terminal.
 `npx bitbucket-repo-analyzer count --org=org-name`

 ## Usage